baurst/rbrt/README.md

 ```

 ## Coordinate System
-The raytracer uses a right-handed coordinate system, with negative z pointing towards the scene.
+The raytracer uses a right-handed coordinate system, with negative z pointing through the camera lens towards the scene.

 ## Configuring the scene
 For an example scene configuration check out scenes/example_scene.yaml.